iced-rs/iced_aw/src/widget/menu/README.md

 For example, a `Tooltip` is not expected to block menu interactions, whereas a `PickList` may.
-Since the `MenuBar` cannot know the difference, it defaults to blocking menu interaction upon receving `Cursor::Unavailable`, which may not be ideal in all cases.
+Since the `MenuBar` cannot know the difference, it defaults to blocking menu interaction upon receiving `Cursor::Unavailable`, which may not be ideal in all cases.

-This complexity extends to other behaviors too, such as how "close-on-click" should be handled for nested overlays, or whether to perform "out of safe bounds" checks when a nested overlay is active.
+This complexity extends to other behaviors too, such as how close-on-click should be handled for nested overlays, or whether to perform out-of-safe-bounds checks when a nested overlay is active.

 Therefore,